-The Program encompasses topics such as introductory to advanced financial and managerial accounting, assurance, taxation, economics, and finance.
-There is also a range of more advanced electives which cover topics and competencies that incorporate critical thinking and ethical decision making.
+This Program encompasses topics such as introductory to advanced financial and managerial accounting, assurance, taxation, economics, and finance.
+There is also a range of more advanced electives that cover topics and competencies that incorporate critical thinking and ethical decision making.

 The Program operates on a trimester schedule, featuring three semesters (Fall, Winter and Summer) in each Calendar year.
 Students work or study in all three semesters for four years, or until graduation requirements are met.
 The Program requires eight four-month semesters of study and three four-month work terms.
 Students normally begin with three to five study terms (Fall, Winter and Summer), then alternate study and work terms.
 Students always conclude their degree with a study term.

 Enrolment in this Program is limited.

 1. Students applying directly from high school are admitted on the basis of academic performance.
 They must have completed Grade 12 English and Grade 12 Calculus.